n3xtcoder-ai4impact/bbsr_challenge_team4/README.md

 **With and without Docker**

 The app then runs in your browser at http://127.0.0.1:8000.
-You can find the only available html page here: http://127.0.0.1:8000/input The API can be reached at 127.0.0.1:8000/materials/{uuid} to query material UUIDs.
+You can find the running app here: http://127.0.0.1:8000

+The API can be reached at 127.0.0.1:8000/api and has several endpoints:
+- /materials/{uuid} let's you query specific material UUIDs and returns a matching generic material UUID
+- /update looks for updates of the Ökobaudat dataset
-API docs are at 127.0.0.1:8000/docs
+- /dataset_info returns the used dataset and when it was updated API docs are at 127.0.0.1:8000/docs